crowdagger/caribon/README.md

 `$ cargo run`

 or by directly executing the binary (in `target/debug` or `target/release`).
-Since, at this moment, all `caribon` does is read a text on standard input and prints HTML on standard output, the latter method is preferred:
+Since, at this moment either write on standard output or takes arguments, the latter method is preferred:

 `$ target/debug/caribon < some_text.txt > output.html`

-(If you use `cargo run` instead, the standard output will start with some message from Cargo, which will ruin the HTML formatting.)
+or

+`$ targe/debug/caribon --input=some_text.txt --output=output.html`

+If you want to use `cargo run`, you can obtain the same results by giving `caribon` some command-line arguments, which must be prefixed by `--` so cargo gives it to the binary:

+`$ cargo run -- --input=some_text.txt --output=output.html`

 You can also install the `caribon` binary somewhere in your path (e.g. `/usr/local/bin`) but currently there is no install/uninstall